AriFordsham/GHCWiki/supercompilation.md

 - Understand how the inscope-set is handled in [SpecConstr](spec-constr), and use that.
 Stop recreating inscope-sets in substNewExpr (top3 on memory profile).

-- Both msg and split' are broken; namecapture.
+- msg is broken; namecapture.
 Must be fixed.

 - Implement Simon's algorithm.